 • You must book the Offsite Visit at least 24 hours in advance (or by Friday for a Sat., Sun. or Mon. offsite outing) by calling 902-465-6020 ext.
 0. To book, you must call Mondays through Fridays from 8:30 am – 4:00 pm.

 • You must pickup and drop off the resident between the hours of 11:00 am and 5:00 pm on the days of departure and return.
 This will allow us to do the screening and recording that is required of us.

-• You will pick up and drop off your loved one in the designated area at the times you have booked, respecting physical distancing while doing so.
+• You will pick up and drop off the resident in the designated area at the times you have booked, respecting physical distancing while doing so.
 You will park in the Accessible / Loading parking spots in front of our facility and come in the front door.

 • You are encouraged to maintain physical distancing (6 feet / 2 metres) in the home whenever possible.

-• You must ensure you understand all Public Health practices, including proper physical distancing, gathering limits, hand hygiene, and respiratory etiquette, and follow these practices during the Offsite Visit to the Family Home.
+• You must ensure you understand all Public Health practices, including proper physical distancing, gathering limits, hand hygiene, travel rules, and respiratory etiquette, and follow these practices during the visit to the home.

 • You must truthfully and fully answer all screening questions asked at booking; pick-up and drop-off.

 • You must call and cancel your visit if you or any person who will be interacting with the resident has symptoms of COVID-19 or any requirement to self-isolate.
-If the resident or anyone they will interact with during the Offsite Visit to the Family Home has symptoms or any requirement to self-isolate, the Offsite Visit will need to be cancelled.
+If the resident or anyone they will interact with during the offsite visit has symptoms or any requirement to self-isolate, the offsite visit will need to be cancelled.